cosmir17/seank-rust-study-codes/readme.md

 In my pursuit of mastering Rust, I have sought guidance from AI-powered assistants.
 This folder contains a collection of questions I have asked and the corresponding answers provided by the AI, serving as a valuable resource for future reference.

+### 5. `rust_tdd_example_study_1`

+This module delves into the world of Test-Driven Development (TDD) in Rust, showcasing various examples of writing unit tests, utilizing assertions, and mocking dependencies with the help of the `mockall` crate.

 ## Learning and Rust Nation UK 2024

 I have been diligently studying various resources, including the following books: